-If you live or work in Germany, it might seem easy to kick back and relax safe in the knowledge that you are living in one of the best countries in the world to get online.
-And I can see why you might think that.
 German data protection laws are amongst the best in the world and internet censorship is minimal.
 But that’s where the good news ends.
 If you are living or working in Germany, there are a number of compelling reasons why you should be signing up with a VPN at the earliest opportunity.
 We discuss those below, where you’ll also find our updated list with the best VPNs for Germany.